Courtauld Books Online

 Charlotte de Mille

 research forum related books (printed format)

 The Research Forum exists to further the Courtauld Institute’s aim of supporting outstanding achievements in research in the visual arts and in conservation studies by promoting new scholarship and furthering exchange.
-The Research Forum publication series is based on research on Courtauld collections and conferences and workshops organised under the auspices of the Forum.
-It offers recent work in a variety of fields with the intention of stimulating further investigation, conversation and debate.
+The books listed below have been published from the proceedings of conferences, lectures, symposia and research projects organised under the auspices of the Research Forum.

 Sculpture and the Pedestal

 Display and Displacement is published by Paul Holberton Publishing as the first of a Research Forum series of conference publications.